 New £28m colorectal and general surgery hub at The Royal Oldham

-Building work is due to start in March 2021 on the new £28m four-storey extension to the main hospital building at The Royal Oldham Hospital.
+Building work has begun on the new £28m four-storey extension to the main hospital building at The Royal Oldham Hospital.
 This follows a public consultation in November 2019 and business case approval in January 2021.